UkoeHB/bevy_worldswap/README.md

                 |foreground_world: &mut World, prev_app: WorldSwapApp|
                 {
                     // Extract data from the previous app, or cache it for sending
-                    // into the foreground again!
+                    // into the foreground again.
                 }
             ),
             ..Default::default()